m-mukhlis/schedule_email/README.md

 # schedule_email
 Web app for scheduling email, using Python with framework Flask

-Setup sender email address and its password first in my_app.py, then Run my_app.py
+First, setup sender email address, its password, and time zone in my_app.py, then Run my_app.py

 Using: